dabrahams/Contracts/Contracts.md

 described: “this operation will not report errors.”
 It means the postcondition will always be fulfilled as long as the preconditions are met.
-I call that the nothrow guarantee, but if you don't use exceptions feel free to call it the “no-error guarantee.”
+I call that the nothrow guarantee, but if you don't use exceptions feel free to call it the “nofail guarantee.”

 ### Contracts for error-reporting operations